CloudCanvas/cloudcanvas/README.md

 An interactive canvas to help you manage your cloud resources.

+This was a fun project and I'm keen to get peoples feedback.
+I find it really useful in my work.

+This was a spike of development on the side for a few months and looking back I'll probably do things differently moving forwards.

+Rather than each component having a controller I'll probably have a separate package manage all that and operate like a local graphql service with separate resolvers.
+That way the components can be simply taking in props.

+I'll also explore a web version as Electrons a bit of a pain in the ass.

 ## What's inside?

 This monorepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager and turborepo to manage the mono.